 Prerequisite: Child Development 1.
+Lecture 3 hours.

 A survey of infant-toddler development and current educational programs is provided.
 Principles of infant-toddler care and environmental and curricular design are studied.
 An opportunity for observation and participation in field and clinical work is offered.